allexcd/barista/libs/barista-components/slider/README.md

 # Slider

 `DtSlider` is a component that mimics the native html range element.
-It also contains an input filed, that is used to display the current value of the slider itself, as well as providing as input for the slider.
+It also contains an input field, that is used to display the current value of the slider itself, as well as providing an input for the value.
 The component can have two additional components in itself as labels.
 The first label is for the whole slider component and the second is for the unit of the slider value.